ChennaiKurzGng/kurzHabitHuddle/README.md

-A bot for chennai-kurz discord server.
+A discord bot for chennai-kurz discord server.